Rajkumar55/URL_Lookup/README.md

 # URL_Lookup
-This service is developed using Python 3.6.5 and Django 2.0.5
+This service is developed using Python 3.6.5 and Django 2.0.5.
+It is developed with Django Rest Framework following MVC Pattern.

 ## Prerequisites
 The requirements.txt file contains all the necessary packages that is needed for this application.
 The packages can be installed using the following command: